EduGese/ScreenPulse-backend-Api/README.md

 # ScreenPulse REST API 🚀

-This backend application, built with Node.js and Express, serves as the REST API for the ScreenPulse-frontApp https://github.com/EduGese/ScreenPulse-frontApp.
+This backend application, built with Node.js and Express, serves as the REST API for the [ScreenPulse-frontApp](https://github.com/EduGese/ScreenPulse-frontApp).
 It utilizes TypeScript to ensure strong and robust typing, ensuring code reliability and maintainability.

 ## Introduction
 ScreenPulse REST API acts as the backend server for the ScreenPulse-frontApp application, providing endpoints for user authentication, data management, and integration with external APIs such as OMDB.